 This recipe includes broccoli because that is what I had in my refrigerator.
-However, I’ve had risotto with asparagus, peas, and mushrooms.
+However, I’ve had keto risotto with mushrooms, asparagus, and peas.

 You should feel free to substitute the broccoli if you don’t have it or simply leave it out if you are not a fan.
 Parmesan Risotto is also amazing.

 Want to try another variation of this dish?

 You could also substitute the scallops for shrimp, as I did below.

 You might also be interested in these other Cast Iron Skillet Recipes: